noelmcloughlin/iot-edge-stepping-stones/thingspeak/README.rst

-Use Wia.io to collect and display data from the RPi
+Use ThingSpeak to collect and analyize data from your devices.

 Software, Hardware
 ===================